22f3000510/interactive-world-clock/README.md

 This project is a single-page web application generated to fulfill the following brief:

-> Create a live world clock application.
-The page must include a dropdown menu (`<select id='timezone-select'>`) pre-populated with at least three timezones: 'America/New_York', 'Europe/London', and 'Asia/Kolkata'.
-It must also have a container div (`<div id='clock-display'>`).
-When a user selects a timezone from the dropdown, the application must fetch the current time from the `https://worldtimeapi.org/api/timezone/{timezone}` API.
-The fetched time should be displayed in a human-readable format (e.g., HH:MM:SS) inside the clock display div.
-Use Bootstrap 5 for clean styling.
+> Enhance the world clock application with two new features.
+First, make the clock 'live'.
+After the initial time is fetched, the displayed time must update every second without making new API calls.
+Second, add a display area with the id `#utc-offset` that shows the UTC offset for the selected timezone (e.g., '-04:00' or '+05:30'), which is available in the API response.

-This application was built and deployed automatically as part of a multi-round, automated evaluation task for *Round 1*.
+This application was built and deployed automatically as part of a multi-round, automated evaluation task for *Round 2*.
 The entire frontend is self-contained within the index.html file.

 [Image of a modern web application interface]